 There will be a midterm exam and a final exam.
 The midterm exam will take place in the evening outside of class.
+The final exam will be in the university's scheduled date and time.
 The final exam will not be cumulative.